-- The first method uses simple e-mail verification.
+• The first method uses simple e-mail verification.
 The user enters the e-mail address at the initial certificate request form and a verification e-mail is sent to the user with a link to a unique web page.
 After following this link, an e-mail is sent to the institution's network operation center mail administrator that requires an approval based on the full name entered by the user and the user's email.
 This approval requires the identification of the user with his/her physical presence and an acceptable official document.
-If this procedure took place before (e.g. for the creation of an e-mail account) then there is no reason to be repeated. - The second method uses an LDAP server.
+If this procedure took place before (e.g. for the creation of an e-mail account) then there is no reason to be repeated.

+• The second method uses an LDAP server.
 The user enters the personal e-mail address at the initial certificate request form and the corresponding password.
 This information is verified against the institution's LDAP server.
 If the verification is successful, the RA queries the real name of the user and creates the certificate request.
 In order for a user to be listed in the Institutional Directory server, the institution must have verified the user with his/her physical presence and an acceptable official photo-id document.

-Certificates of Class A are recommended to include an extra organizational unit (OU) in the subject field with the value 'Class A - Private Key created and stored in hardware CSP'.
-Certificates of Class B are recommended to include an extra organizational unit (OU) in the subject field with the value 'Class B - Private Key created and stored in software CSP'.
+It is recommended for Class A certificates to include an extra organizational unit (OU) in the subject field with the value "Class A - Private Key created and stored in hardware CSP".
+Additionally, they must include the OID id-etsi-qcs-QcSSCD at the qcStatements extension.
+Class A certificates are fully compliant with the Secure Signature Creation Devices (SSCD) definition, according to Precedential Decree 150/2001.
+Certificates of Class B are recommended to include an extra organizational unit (OU) in the subject field with the value "Class B - Private Key created and stored in software CSP".